nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 ```
 Note:
 - fields `/de`, `/date`, and `/amt` are case-sensitive and should be in the specified order.
-- users should not use "|" in the description as it is used as a delimiter in the storage file.
+- Users should not use "|" in the description as it is used as a delimiter in the storage file.

 To add an expense (with foreign currency):
 ```